 2) Gibberellins: It breaks the dormancy in seeds and buds.

 3) Cytokinins: Helps in the functioning of cell division.

 4) Abscisic acid: Helps in closing the stomatal pores.

 Also, these hormones are responsible for the growth of plants in three different stages:

 - Cell enlargement

 - Cell differentiation

-Chemical coordination occurs in plants with the help of fluids secreted in plants known as phytohormones or plant hormones.
+Chemical coordination occurs in plants with the help of fluids secreted in plants, known as phytohormones or plant hormones.
 These hormones regulate the growth of the plants.
-For example, auxin is responsible for the growth of the plants and cytokinin helps in cell division in the fast-growing part of the plant such as plant hormones.
+For example, auxin is responsible for the growth of plants, and cytokinin helps in cell division in the fast-growing part of the plant, such as plant hormones.